Sport Psychology Tactics - How Combat Sport Athletes Can Use Brainspotting & Bodyspotting to Improve Their Mental Health

 Combat sport athletes may be involved in one of the most grueling forms of competition.
 Whether they are competing in tournaments such as the UFC, Brazilian jiu-jitsu competitions, or boxing matches, these types of athletes need to have a fortified type of mindset every time they compete.
 Many, if not all sports carry inherit health risks, but there is no question that every single time combat sport athletes compete they are putting their lives on the line.
 But these types of repetitive stress tests along with the secondary health consequences of the sport can shorten a combat-sport athlete’s career longevity.

 One idea that has not only permeated the combat sports world, but also the sports medicine industry is how physical pain and sports-related injuries should only be dealt with through physical interventions (e.g. physical therapy, sports massages, surgery, etc.).
 Any presence of pain or accumulation of injuries is associated with either mental and/or physical weakness.
-For this Training Report I am going to take the time to debunk these myths by exploring the actual neuroscience of combat sports trauma, and the different ways this athlete population can work on these issues from a psychological perspective.
+For this Training Report I am going to take the time to debunk these myths by exploring the actual neuroscience of combat sports trauma in part I., and the different ways this athlete population can work on these issues from a psychological perspective in part II. & III.

 The author continues with this critical and final point, “In PTSD, the critical balance between the amygdala and the medial pre-frontal cortex shifts radically, which makes it much harder to control emotions and impulses.
 Neuroimaging studies of human beings in highly emotional states reveal that intense fear, sadness, and anger all increase the activation of subcortical brain regions involved in emotions and significantly reduce the activity in various areas in the frontal lobe, particularly the medial prefrontal cortex.
 When that occurs the inhibitory capacities of the frontal lobe break down and people “take leave of their senses”: They may startle in response to any loud sound, become enraged by small frustrations or freeze when somebody touches them.
 Psychologists usually try to help people use insight and understanding to manage their behavior.
 However, neuroscience research shows that very few psychological problems are the result of defects in understanding; most originate in pressures from deeper regions in the brain that drive our perception and attention.
 When the alarm bell of the emotional brain keeps signaling that you are in danger, no amount of insight will silence it.
 When our emotional and rational brains are in conflict, a tug of war ensues.
 This war is largely played out in the theater of visceral experience, your gut, your heart, your lungs will lead to both physical discomfort and psychological misery”.